Marketecture

 [A marketecture] is one page, typically informal depiction of the system's structure and interactions.
 It shows the major components, their relationships and has a few well chosen labels and text boxes that portray the design philosophies embodied in the architecture.
 A marketecture is an excellent vehicle for facilitating discussion by stakeholders during design, build, review, and of course the sales process.
 It's easy to understand and explain, and serves as a starting point for deeper analysis.

-The Ford motor company uses 3D models and designs for marketing.
-In an article about the Ford F-150 the company shows a model of the air flow blowing against the car, proving how aerodynamic it is.
-They make a very good point to express this idea so people do not focus on the negative aspects the truck has.